 Chancellor Gros Louis received B.A. and M.A. degrees from Columbia and his Ph.D. in Medieval and Renaissance Literature from the University of Wisconsin.
 He joined IU in 1964 as a faculty member in the departments of English and Comparative Literature.
 Prior to being named in 1980 as Vice President for the Bloomington campus (as of 1988, Vice President for Academic Affairs and Bloomington campus Chancellor), he served as acting chair of Comparative Literature, chair of the Department of English, associate dean of the College of Arts and Sciences, and Dean of the College.

-He is author of the two-volume Literary Interpretations of Biblical Narrative as well as many articles on literature, higher education, or academic administration.
-He won IU's Ulysses G. Weatherly Award for distinguished teaching in 1970 and has continued to teach during his service as an administrator and in retirement.
+He authored the two-volume Literary Interpretations of Biblical Narrative as well as many articles on literature, higher education, or academic administration.
+He won IU's Ulysses G. Weatherly Award for distinguished teaching in 1970 and continued to teach during his service as an administrator and in retirement.
 He was elected in 1991 to the Indiana Academy.

-As vice president and chancellor for the Bloomington campus, Gros Louis' principled and humane vision, as well as strategic savvy, were responsible for the establishment of the Office of GLBT Student Support Services in 1994.
+While vice president and chancellor for the Bloomington campus, Gros Louis' principled and humane vision, as well as strategic savvy, were responsible for the establishment of the Office of GLBT Student Support Services in 1994.
 His support also was crucial to IU's adoption of domestic partner benefits in 2001.
-As an administrator as well as in retirement, he has been a powerful ally of the GLBT community and a mentor to many students.
+As an administrator and in retirement, he was a powerful ally of the GLBT community and a mentor to many students.